Hiroshima and Nagasaki

 America was winning the war against Japan, but the Japanese were fighting valiantly.
 The enemy would not be defeated unless the American army invaded Japan.
 Experts concluded more than one million Americans would die in the assault on the Japanese home islands.

 Some people urged the president not to use the atomic bomb on Japan.
-General Dwight Eisenhower was the commander of the Allied forces in Europe, and would eventually succeed Truman as president.
+General Dwight Eisenhower was the commander of the Allied forces in Europe and would eventually succeed Truman as president.
 Eisenhower opposed the bomb for two reasons.
 “First, the Japanese were ready to surrender and it wasn’t necessary to hit them with that awful thing.
 Second, I hated to see our country be the first to use such a weapon.”

 The world entered the frightening atomic age at 8:14 a.m. local time in the Japanese city of Hiroshima.
 One minute later, an atomic bomb destroyed the city.
 The first flash of the explosion was as bright as a thousand suns.
 It is estimated that 80,000 people were instantly vaporized.
 The blast created violent winds that caused firestorms.
 Co-pilot Robert Lewis said he could taste the atomic fusion.
 He later wrote in his journal, “My God, what have we done!”
-Another member of the crew said, “Thank God the war is over and I don’t have to get shot at.
+Another crew member said, “Thank God the war is over and I don’t have to get shot at.
 I can go home.”

 Truman later said he did not agonize over using the bomb.
 He wanted to make Japan surrender without an invasion.
 “The atom bomb was no ‘great decision,’” he later said.
 “That was not any decision you had to worry about.”
 A second bomb destroyed the city of Nagasaki.
 Japan agreed to surrender a week later.